Pinlaung massacre: Domestic

 On 13 March, Zaw Min Tun, the military junta's spokesman, claimed on Myawaddy TV that resistance forces including the KNDF had instigated the skirmish, by ambushing military troops and allied Pa-O National Army fighters entering the village.
 He refuted allegations that the military had killed villagers in the skirmish, calling it "misinformation."
 The following day, the PNO, which is an ally of the military, blamed the KNDF for the massacre.

 The KNDF has posited that the military is actively trying to incite ethnoreligious conflict by killing Buddhist monks and civilians inside a monastic compound.
 The KNDF includes ethnic Karennis who are predominantly Christian, while the Pa'O are predominantly Buddhist.
 On 16 March, the opposition National Unity Government (NUG) echoed the KNDF's sentiments, accusing the military of sowing religious conflict, when it released details of the massacre.
 Aung Myo Min from the NUG called the massacre a "terror campaign" and called for a global arms embargo and other decisive actions against the Burmese military.
 He noted that this massacre fit the military's pattern of routinely attacking civilians, and the escalation of violence against civilians in recent months.
+The Pa-O National Federal Council (PNFC), a political leadership body composed of Pa-O armed resistance forces, members of the Civil Disobedience Movement (CDM) and Pa-O civil society organisations, issued a statement highlighting the junta's intention to sow mistrust between the Pa-O and Karenni communities.